-The Group of Eight (Go8) comprises the Vice-Chancellors and Presidents of Australia’s leading research universities.
-Go8 universities are distinguished by the intensity and breadth of the research they perform, the research-informed nature of the education they offer, and the leadership they bring to community consideration of complex issues.
+The Go8 welcomes the opportunity to respond to the “Draft National Strategy for International Education” [“the Draft Strategy”].
+The Go8 comprises Australia’s eight leading research universities.
+Their distinguishing features are the intensity and breadth of the research they perform, the research-informed nature of the education they offer, and the leadership they bring to community debate and consideration of complex issues.

-Ms Vicki Thomson
+Ms Vicki ThomsonChief Executive

 Vicki Thomson is the Chief Executive of the Group of Eight, taking up the role in January 2015.